qiskit-community/arraylias/docs/userguide/index.rst

 Arraylias User Guide
 ====================

-The main class of the *arraylias* package is the :class:`.Alias` class.
+The main class of the Arraylias package is the :class:`.Alias` class.
 This is used to build an aliased module structure for 1 or more libraries and write generic code that can automatically dispatch to the appropriate function in one of those libraries based on the type